 Looking good isn’t just about showing off – it’s also functional!
 Keeping a vehicle clean inside and out will help to extend its lifespan.
 Regular washing and waxing can prevent rust from forming, protecting your chassis and bodywork from damage.
-Particularly in the winter times, if you live in a snowy or icy region, you need to make sure to get the salt residue off of your vehicle’s sides and undercarriage.
+Particularly in winter, if you live in a snowy or icy region, you need to get the salt residue off your vehicle’s sides and undercarriage.

 Finally, cleaning the interior is beneficial maintenance for the long term as well.
 Regular interior cleanings keep fabrics clean and flexible to avoid staining and tearing over time.
 You can clean and protect hard surfaces as well – keep glass scratch-free and clear and keep dashboards from deteriorating due to sun exposure.

 Your vehicle runs on fluids – but it’s more than just fuel and oil that keep it going!
 Brake fluid ensures stopping power, and it must be kept full and clear of debris.
 Make sure to check it regularly.
 Engine coolant needs to be kept full, and you need to make sure the coolant is the proper balance of antifreeze and water, as recommended by the antifreeze maker or car maker.
 This is a year-round task – don’t be tempted to overload with antifreeze in the winter or dilute with extra water in the summer.